-Hypotheses as to which processes might be responsible for model inability to capture semi-arid CO2 fluxes are numerous and will take time to explore fully (MacBean et al., in review).
+Hypotheses as to which processes might be responsible for model inability to capture semi-arid CO2 fluxes are numerous and will take time to explore fully (MacBean et al., 2021).
 Here, we aimed to speed up that process by using the different assimilation scenarios as tests of which parameter sets (and therefore, which processes) may be responsible for model errors.
 The assimilation with all C cycle and vegetation parameters (P1) performed the best in terms of correcting underestimates in modeled mean annual NEE and IAV.
 However, the additional assimilation scenarios (P2 to P7) further demonstrated that phenology parameters are likely key for improving semi-arid ecosystem NEE IAV.
 Issues with semi-arid phenology in TBMs have been documented elsewhere (Traore et al., 2014; Dahlin et al., 2015; MacBean et al., 2015; Renwick et al., 2019; Whitley et al., 2016; Teckentrup et al., in review).
 Further evidence for inadequate TBM phenology schemes comes from MacBean et al. (2020), who noted that while the ORCHIDEE model can capture evapotranspiration (ET) fluxes extremely well, even without parameter optimization, the model simulates a delayed increase in transpiration/ET (T/ET) ratios during the summer monsoon when compared to two independent T/ET estimates.
 This suggests that the model is getting ET right for the wrong reasons – i.e. the partitioning of ET into its component fluxes of T and bare soil evaporation is incorrect.
-This lagged response of T to increasing rainfall is consistent with the results of MacBean et al. (in review) who found across a suite of TBMs (TRENDY v7) too weak ecosystem-scale water use efficiency (WUE) – i.e. a too weak response of GPP to increasing ET – during the monsoon was likely the cause of their inability to capture NEE IAV.
+This lagged response of T to increasing rainfall is consistent with the results of MacBean et al. (2021) who found across a suite of TBMs (TRENDY v7) too weak ecosystem-scale water use efficiency (WUE) – i.e. a too weak response of GPP to increasing ET – during the monsoon was likely the cause of their inability to capture NEE IAV.
 Put simply, the models simulate too weak a response of vegetation growth to pulses of moisture availability.
 Thus, the evidence from all these studies, including our results presented here, is pointing to issues with phenology, plant hydraulics, and/or the fraction of vegetation prescribed in the model.
 As noted by MacBean et al. (2020), the static PFT fractions prescribed in the models likely prevent monsoon season growth of summer annual C4 grasses in the interstitial bare soil patches.
 Errors in PFT fractions in sparsely vegetated regions have also been shown to propagate into large model errors in simulated carbon, water and energy fluxes (Hartley et al., 2017).
 The optimization of numerous phenology parameters with weak constraints in this study could be partially accounting for such a model error.
 But it is also possible that this issue of static PFT fractions explains even the posterior model’s inability to capture peak GPP fluxes for some sites (see Section 3.1), and the fact that in the posterior simulations, the phase remains the strongest contribution to the NEE MSD.